 When you ask employees to share their feelings and experiences about work and then nothing seems to happen as a result, employees quickly disconnect from the feedback process.

 When it comes to employee engagement, it’s not enough to just survey employees.
-That’s the first step.
-It’s still not enough for leaders to show employees they’re listening by simply sharing results – though that is important.
-What really shows employees they’re being listened to is action: specifically, targeted employee engagement initiatives responding directly to the feedback given.
+After all, conducting a survey is just the first step.
+It’s still not enough for leaders to show employees they’re listening by simply sharing results - even though communicating results is undoubtedly important.
+What really shows employees they’re being listened to is action: specifically, targeted employee engagement initiatives that respond directly to the feedback they've given.

-Deciding which actions to take can be challenging, so in this article, we’ll look at a range of employee engagement initiatives.
-We know they work because either our customers have used them or we’ve used them.
+Deciding which actions to take can be challenging, so in this blog, we’ll share a range of employee engagement initiatives to consider.
+We know they work because either our customers have used them or we’ve used them and experienced success.

 Leadership-focused employee engagement initiatives

 Employees want to have confidence in their leaders and they want to be inspired and engaged by them.
-They also want their leaders to recognize the importance of people in the journey.
+They also want their leaders to recognize the importance of their employees.

 Here are two ways organizations can act to improve leadership:

-In monthly ‘synthesis sessions,’ a leader in each department discusses current challenges and successes as well as changes in market position(s).
-In the first 15 minutes of the session, the leader shares current opportunities and discusses future possibilities.
+In monthly "synthesis sessions," a leader in each department discusses current challenges and successes as well as changes in market position(s).
+The first 15 minutes of the session should be led by the leader, who shares current opportunities and discusses future possibilities.

 The remaining time is devoted to open discussion on any questions employees have about the organization and concerns that individuals may have about blockers to their ability to help the organization achieve its goals.

-A national casual dining organization created a ‘Book of Signs’ to bring their values to life during onboarding of new employees.
-It’s a simple thing – a small paper booklet with the name and description of a single value on each page, along with two or three lines for employee signatures under each value.
+A national casual dining organization created a "Book of Signs" to bring their values to life during the onboarding of new employees.
+It’s a simple thing - a small paper booklet with the name and description of a single value on each page, along with two or three lines for employee signatures under each value.

 Enablement-focused employee engagement initiatives

 Enabled employees feel like they have the right resources and tools to get the job done.
-They also want to feel confident that resources are being directed to the right places.
+After all, employees want to feel confident that their time and resources are being directed to the right places.
 At a higher level, employees want to see innovation happening and that the company maintains a strong position in the market.

-One company uses a resource transparency report, including ROI where possible.
-The report helps guide constructive discussions about whether the resources allocated to each initiative are appropriate.
+Consider drafting a resource transparency report, including ROI where possible.
+A transparency report helps guide constructive discussions about whether the resources allocated to each initiative are appropriate.
 Employees are often surprised by how much money is spent on salaries and employee benefits.